feiyutalk/leetcode/problems/111. Minimum Depth of Binary Tree/README.md

 # 111. Minimum Depth of Binary Tree
-Given a binary tree, find its minimum depth.
+Given a binary tree, find its minimum depth.</br>
-The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.
+The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.</br>
-Note: A leaf is a node with no children.
+Note: A leaf is a node with no children.</br>
-Example:
+Example:</br>
-Given binary tree [3,9,20,null,null,15,7],
+Given binary tree [3,9,20,null,null,15,7]</br>
 ```
     3
    / \